 Sushant Singh Rajput case: Rhea Chakraborty arrested by Narcotics Control Bureau

 Mumbai, Sep 08: The Narcotics Control Bureau (NCB) on Tuesday arrested Rhea Chakraborty under various sections in the suspected drug case angle linked to the death of actor Sushant Singh Rajput.
+She has reportedly been booked under several sections of the NDPS Act which was introduced in 1985 with the aim of combating the menace of drug trafficking.

 Explained: What is physiological autopsy and why will CBI use it in Sushant Singh case